 - 2.1.1 Geography - Derby is a unitary authority, with a clearly defined centre and district neighbourhoods.
 It has a strong identity, clear boundaries and is surrounded by attractive countryside.
 With Leicester and Nottingham, it forms part of the 'three cities' sub-region of the East Midlands.
-It is essentially an urban area with green areas of open land that help to maintain separate community identities and boundaries within its 17 electoral wards. - 2.1.2 Population - March 2011, its population was 248,752.
-At this time, Black, Minority Ethnic (BME) groups accounted for 24.7% of the population.
+It is essentially an urban area with green areas of open land that help to maintain separate community identities and boundaries within its electoral wards. - 2.1.2 Population - 2021 (Office for National Statistics), its population was 261,136.
+At this time, Black, Minority Ethnic (BME) groups accounted for 23.3% of the population.
 The main ethnic minority population comes from India and Pakistan, with asylum seekers from Eastern Europe being the most recent arrivals.
-34,600 Derby residents (or 13.9% of the total population) were born outside the United Kingdom - 2.1.3 Deprivation Derby suffers from pockets of deprivation and subsequent concentrations of high worklessness.
-According to the 2007 Index of Multiple Deprivation, Derby is ranked 69th out of 354 local authorities in the country placing it just inside the 20% most deprived areas.
-This compares favourably to other cities in the region, with areas generally becoming less deprived towards the outskirts of the City. - 2.1.4 Economy the local economy has been growing in recent years, but unemployment remains higher than the national and regional averages.
+50,966 Derby residents (or 19.5% of the total population) were born outside the United Kingdom - 2.1.3 Deprivation - Derby suffers from pockets of deprivation and subsequent concentrations of high worklessness.
+According to the 2019 Index of Multiple Deprivation, Derby is ranked in the higher deciles of local authorities in the country having more deprived areas.
+This compares similarly to other cities in the region, with areas generally becoming less deprived towards the outskirts of the City. - 2.1.4 Economy - the local economy has been growing in recent years, but unemployment remains higher than the national and regional averages.
 House prices in Derby are generally cheaper than elsewhere in the region and the rest of the country.
 People who work in the City generally have higher wage levels than those who live in the City.
 People's health differs across the City between male and females and different nationalities. - 2.1.5 Health - the health of people in Derby is generally worse than the England average.
 Life expectancy for both men and women is lower than the England average.
-Life expectancy is 12.4 years lower for men and 8.9 years lower for women in the most deprived areas of Derby.
+Life expectancy is 1.9 years lower for men and 1.3 years lower for women.